nasa/cFS-EDS-GroundStation/README.md

 The user's manual can be found at docs/cFS-EDS-GroundStation Users Manual.docx

-## Prerequisistes
+# Prerequisistes

   -python3-dev
   -python3-pyqt5

-## Configuring and running
+# Configuring and running

-It is recommended to use this software in conjunction with the cfe-eds-framework repository which can be found at: https://github.com/jphickey/cfe-eds-framework
+This software is designed to work with the cfe-eds-framework repository which can be found at: https://github.com/jphickey/cfe-eds-framework

+To incorporate the cFS-EDS-GroundStation software within this version of core flight, download the repository to the
+${CFS_HOME}/tools/ directory and add the subdirectory in the cfs build process (cfe/cmake/mission_build.cmake)

+'''
+  # Include all the EDS libraries and tools which are built for the host system
+  include_directories(${MISSION_BINARY_DIR}/inc)
+  add_subdirectory(${MISSION_SOURCE_DIR}/tools/eds/edslib eds/edslib)
+  add_subdirectory(${MISSION_SOURCE_DIR}/tools/eds/tool   eds/tool)
+  add_subdirectory(${MISSION_SOURCE_DIR}/tools/eds/cfecfs eds/cfecfs)
+  add_subdirectory(${MISSION_SOURCE_DIR}/tools/cFS-EDS-GroundStation eds/cFS-EDS-GroundStation)
+'''

+To enable the build process for the cFS-EDS-GroundStation, set the CONFIGURE_CFS_EDS_GROUNDSTATION=ON cmake variable.
+This variable can be set in the root Makefile or in the CMakeCache.txt of the build directory after the "make prep" step.
+The build process automatically configures the python files with the defined mission name and outputs them to the ${CMAKE_BINARY_DIR}/exe/host/cFS-EDS-GroundStation/ folder.

-This software package requries the EdsLib and CFE_MissionLib python modules from that repository to run.
-The build process also automatically configues these files with the defined mission name.
+The cFS-EDS-GroundStation software requries the EdsLib and CFE_MissionLib python modules from the cfe-eds-framework repository.

-##

-First, the following cmake variables need to be turned on for both the GroundStation or assorted utilities to work.
+These are both built by turning on the following cmake variables:
 EDSLIB_PYTHON_BUILD_STANDALONE_MODULE:BOOL=ON
 CFE_MISSIONLIB_PYTHON_BUILD_STANDALONE_MODULE:BOOL=ON
-CONFIGURE_CFS_EDS_GROUNDSTATION:BOOL=ON

-The first two options will compile the python bindings for EdsLib and CFE_MissionLib respectively.
-The third configures the python scripts in this folder with the mission name defined in the cFS build process and output the scripts to the ${CFS_HOME}/build/exe/host/cFS-EDS-GroundStation/ folder.

-The folder where the python modules get installed is:
+The folder where the python modules are installed is:
-${CFS_HOME}/build/exe/lib/python
+${CMAKE_BINARY_DIR}/exe/lib/python

 This folder needs to be added to the PYTHON_PATH environment variable so the modules can be imported into Python.
 The folder that contains EdsLib and CFE_MissionLib .so files also needs to be added to the LD_LIBRARY_PATH enviroment variable so Python can load these libraries.
 For example the following lines can be added to ~/.bashrc

-CFS_HOME = /path/to/cfs/directory
+CFS_BUILD = /path/to/cfs/build/directory/
-export PYTHONPATH=$PYTHONPATH:$CFS_HOME/build/exe/lib/python
+export PYTHONPATH=$PYTHONPATH:$CFS_BUILD/exe/lib/python
-export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:$CFS_HOME/build/exe/lib
+export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:$CFS_BUILD/exe/lib

-With this set the cFS-EDS-GroundStation can be run with the following command
+With everything set up the cFS-EDS-GroundStation can be run with the following command:

 python3 cFS-EDS-GroundStation.py